This article will discuss how to convert text and change it into a number.

 }

-In the example above, the String object containing the text
+In the example above, the String

-123 is parsed to obtain an int called
+is parsed to obtain an int

-number.
-The number variable is incremented and
+variable is incremented and displayed to the console.

-displayed to the console.
-The result should be 123 + 1 which is
+The result should be 123 + 1

-124. Running the above program, we obtain:
+Running the above program, we obtain:

 124

-Another parseInt method is the overloaded Integer.parseInt(String,
+method is the overloaded Integer.parseInt(String, int)

-converted.
-This comes useful when trying to parse an number that is not base
+This comes useful when trying to parse a number that is not base 10, such as binary, octal, hexadecimal to name a few.

-which is parsed as a hexidecimal (base 16) :
+, hexadecimal for 255, which is parsed as a hexadecimal (base 16):

 /**